 Editor: Change the first paragraph in 30.6.8.3.6 as follows:

 The input encoded bits of the iSSth spatial stream are broken into the groups of NCBPS bits, , where q denotes the group number.
-Each four bits k = 0, 1, …, NSD – 1, are converted into the single constellation point .
+Each four bits (CID #1532) k = 0, 1, …, NSD – 1, are converted into the single constellation point .
 The modulation is performed as follows:

 The qth modulated data block of the iSSth spatial stream is mapped to NSD data subcarriers of the qth OFDM symbol of the iSSth spatial stream.